Andreeadrg/Andreeadrg/README.md

 - 👋 Hi, I’m @Andreeadrg
 - 👀 I’m interested in coding and engineering design
-- 🌱 I’m currently learning Python 3
+- 🌱 I’m currently learning PHP
 - 💞️ I’m looking to collaborate on projects based on front-end/ Python 3
 - 📫 How to reach me via email andreeaadrg1@gmail.com